empobla/Gira/README.md

 ### Prerequisites

 This project requires Node.js, MongoDB, and several AWS Services.
 A MongoDB server must be set up locally or in the cloud before using this project, and an AWS IAM account must be setup in AWS with access keys and permissions to use AWS SES and AWS S3.
-* To install npm:
+* Install npm:
   ```sh
   npm install npm@latest -g
   ```

-### Installation

-1. Install [MongoDB Community Server][MongoDB-community-url] or set up [MongoDB Atlas][MongoDB-atlas-url].
+* Install [MongoDB Community Server][MongoDB-community-url] or set up [MongoDB Atlas][MongoDB-atlas-url].
 Instructions for MongoDB Community Server can be found [here][MongoDB-instructions-url].
-2. Setup an AWS IAM account with access keys and permissions to use AWS SES and AWS S3.
+* Setup an AWS IAM account with access keys and permissions to use AWS SES and AWS S3.
 Instructions can be found [here][IAM-instructions-url].

+### Installation

-3. Clone the repo
+1. Clone the repo
    ```sh
    git clone https://github.com/empobla/Gira.git
    ```
-4. Install NPM packages
+2. Install NPM packages
    ```sh
    npm install
    ```
-5. In the project's directory, create a `.env` file with the following keys:
+3. In the project's directory, create a `.env` file with the following keys:
   ```text
   DB=<MONGODB_URI>